-Amazon is shutting down their widely popular Amazon Product Ads program, with Oct.
+Amazon is shutting down its widely popular Amazon Product Ads program, with Oct.
 31st being the official day the lights go out.
-Tuesday, August 11, 2015 marks the start of this phase out, as no new accounts will be accepted into the program.
+Tuesday, August 11, 2015, marks the start of this phase-out, as no new accounts will be accepted into the program.

 What Will Take The Place of the Shuttered Product Ads Program?

 There’ll be a new Text Ads program that will be launched in place of Product Ads.
 Currently, the Text Ads program is in beta and there is no word of when the rollout will be made available to the general public, however, it should be available to existing Product Ads users.